jwoehr/qisjob/README.md

   -h, --help            show this help message and exit -i, --ibmq            Use best genuine IBMQ processor (default) -s, --sim             Use IBMQ qasm simulator
-  -a, --aer             Use QISKit Aer simulator.
-Default is Aer statevector simulator.
-Use -a --qasm-simulator to get Aer qasm simulator.
-Use -a --unitary-simulator to get Aer
+  -a, --aer             Use QISKit AerSimulator.
+Use -a --method to get the specific AerSimulator method Use -a --device to get the specific AerSimulator device.
-                        unitary simulator.
-  -b BACKEND, --backend BACKEND
-                        Use specified IBMQ backend --qasm_simulator      With -a use qasm simulator instead of statevector simulator --unitary_simulator   With -a use unitary simulator instead of statevector simulator --statevector_gpu     With -a and --qasm_simulator use gpu statevector simulator --unitary_gpu         With -a and --qasm_simulator use gpu unitary simulator --density_matrix_gpu  With -a and --qasm_simulator use gpu density matrix simulator --version             Announce QisJob version --api_provider API_PROVIDER
+  --method METHOD       Use the specified AerSimulator method, default is 'automatic' --device DEVICE       Use the specified AerSimulator device, default is 'CPU' -b BACKEND, --backend BACKEND
+                        Use specified IBMQ backend --version             Announce QisJob version --api_provider API_PROVIDER
                         Backend remote api provider, currently supported are [IBMQ | QI | Forest | JKU].
 Default is IBMQ.